Skip to main content Accessibility information

 • Some links on our forms may not be able to be used by screen readers

-Response: Almost all of our forms are created inhouse and will be complex to fix.
+Response: Some of our forms are created in-house and will be complex to fix.
 We’ve assessed the workload and cost of this and we believe that fixing the forms as they stand would be a disproportionate burden within the meaning of the accessibility regulations.

-In order to provide a fix, our goal is to implement a CRM solution which will replace our forms built inhouse, which will provide a fully accessible solution.
-This is a long-term project and we aim to complete this by December 2023.
+In order to provide a long-term fix, our goal is to implement a CRM solution which will replace our forms built in-house, which will provide a fully accessible solution.
+This is a significant project and we aim to complete it by December 2025.

 In order to provide an alternative to these forms, we can support users to complete them.
 Users can contact hello@marjon.ac.uk to arrange this support which would vary depending on the form required.